space55/nrcc-site/content/_index.md

 - One out-of-band management network drop (for things like IPMI/iDRAC)
 - A public IPv4 address per server
 - Access to a dedicated channel in our Discord for those that lease space ("Hosting Members")
+- Voting rights for policy, financial, and technical decisions of the nonprofit

 # Sponsors